Wolica, Greater Poland Voivodeship

-Wolica is a village in the administrative district of Gmina Godziesze Wielkie, within Kalisz County, Greater Poland Voivodeship, in west-central Poland.
+Wolica is a village in the administrative district of Gmina Godziesze Wielkie, within Kalisz County, Greater Poland Voivodeship, in central Poland.

 In 2005 the village had a population of 820.

+History

+Following the German-Soviet invasion of Poland, which started World War II in September 1939, the village was occupied by Germany until 1945.
+On 7 June 1941, the Germans carried out a public execution of 22 Poles in the village.